 Baseball Hitter Types

 There are several different types of roles batters can fulfill, depending on the situation of the game and the skill set of the player.
-In this chapter, we will learn about what these different categories of batters are.
+Let's discuss these different categories of batters.
 In this tutorial, we will go deeper into the different roles batters can fulfill, depending on the situation of the game and skill set of the player.

 A player's dominant hand determines how he grips the bat and on which side of home plate he stands.
 Players grip the bat with their dominant hand on top, and stand with their non-dominant shoulder closer to the pitcher.
 Batters tend to hit better off pitchers who have the opposite dominant hand as them, because the pitch enters their vision sooner.

 Left-handed hitters/lefties are players whose dominant hand is their left hand.
 They stand on the right side of home plate and usually hit better off right-handed pitchers.

 Right-handed hitters/righties are players whose dominant hand is their right hand.
 They stand on the left side of home plate and usually hit better off left-handed pitchers.

 Pinch hitters are substitute batters, who replace batters who are already on the lineup.
 Once a pinch hitter is used, the player they replace must be taken out of the game.
 When a team is on defense after a pinch hitter is put in the game, the pinch hitter must either play defense for the player they replaced, or another defensive player may replace the pinch hitter.

 Sometimes, the pinch hitter may play a defensive position that is different than the player he replaced, so other substitutions have to be made.
 Using pinch hitters is a strategic move that managers use only when necessary, since it requires a player being taken out of the game completely.
 Pinch hitters are usually used toward the end of the game, typically to replace pitchers or because a special skill (like bunting) is required for a certain circumstance in the game.